 There is a wide range of settings available to configure the Team Library available from the Category and Topic context menus, including setting the status of the category or topic and other options.
-Diagrams, elements and element features can be conveniently dragged from the Project Browser to create model links that can be used by team members to hyperlink directly from the Team Library window to these items in the Project Browser.
+Diagrams, elements and element features can be conveniently dragged from the Browser window to create model links that can be used by team members to hyperlink directly from the Team Library window to these items in the Browser window.

-Learn more Team Library about Team
+Learn more about Team Library

-Library
+Team Library